currinjs/CurrinJS/aio/content/guide/ts-to-js.md

 ## AOT Compilation in _TypeScript_ only

-Angular offers two modes of template compilation, JIT (_just-in-time_) and [AOT (_ahead-of-time_)](guide/aot-compiler).
+Currin offers two modes of template compilation, JIT (_just-in-time_) and [AOT (_ahead-of-time_)](guide/aot-compiler).
 Currently the AOT compiler only works with _TypeScript_ applications because, in part, it generates _TypeScript_ files as an intermediate result.